timescale/docs.timescale.com-content/introduction/architecture.md

 (and their B-trees) completely in memory, and avoid this swap-to-disk problem, while maintaining support for multiple indexes.

-For more on the motivation and design of TimescaleDB's adaptive space/time chunking, please see our [technical blog post][chunking].
+For more on the motivation and design of TimescaleDB, please see our [technical blog post][chunking].

 <!--- Picture of blog post -->